Galway-Mayo Institute of Technology is a member of the Higher Education Access Route (HEAR).

 Each member Institute/University of HEAR applies the scheme slightly differently in terms of available places, points reductions and so on.

-GMIT reserves a minimum of 5% of places on all full-time undergraduate programmes to offer on a reduced-points basis to HEAR-eligible students.
+GMIT reserves places on all full-time undergraduate courses to offer on a reduced-points basis to HEAR eligible students.

 The HEAR Scheme is not available to Mature Students, Postgraduate Students or Part-time Students.